ToyotaCRDL/mahos/misc/paper/paper.md

 ranging from the instrument drivers to the GUIs [@pymeasure; @qudi; @nspyre].
 While we believe that the `distributed` messaging could help create flexible and accessible systems, the existing libraries take rather centralized approaches.
-That is why we have built `MAHOS` to provide both `modular` and `distributed` framework for measurement automation.
+That is why we have developed `MAHOS` to provide both a `modular` and `distributed` framework for measurement automation.

 On the `MAHOS`, several programs run as different processes and exchange the data by using a distributed messaging system.